Los Angeles, CA +1 (213) 261-0385

 Brief Description

-• Is a framework of working with children, young people and families to keep them at the centre of anything which is done to support and help them (Claire 2016).
+• It is a framework of working with children, young people, and families to keep them at the centre of anything that is done to support and help them (Claire, 2016).

 • Explains behaviour based on different levels of factors.